Paola Ramos (journalist)

 Paola Ramos (born 1987) is an American journalist.
 Her most recent book is Defectors: The Rise of the Latino Far Right and What It Means for America, published in September 2024.
-Ramos was a correspondent for Vice and is a contributor to Telemundo and MSNBC.
+Ramos was a correspondent for Vice and is a contributor to Telemundo and MS NOW.
 Ramos' work focuses on issues affecting Latinos in the U.S. and Latin America.
 Ramos has been featured, been a correspondent, or has served as a subject matter expert, in Latina, Popsugar, Bustle, Vice, Los Angeles Blade, South Kern Sol, HIV Plus Magazine, and on KCRW.

 Early life and education

 Paola Ramos was born in 1987 in Miami, Florida.
 She grew up in Spain.
 Her mother, Gina Montaner, was born in Cuba and her father is Mexican journalist Jorge Ramos.
 Ramos graduated from Barnard College with a BA in political science and government in 2009 and earned her Master in Public Policy from the Harvard Kennedy School in 2015.